 Kamakura is a small coastal city known for its imposing bronze statue of Buddha.
 Located about 1 hour and 30 minutes by train from Asakusa, it’s often referred to as the Kyoto of the East.
 This charming city boasts a plethora of temples, shrines, and even sandy beaches.
 Depending on the time you wish to spend in Kamakura, you may be interested in visiting Enoshima, about 25 minutes by train from the city.
 Enoshima is a small island connected by a bridge, renowned for its beaches.
 July and August are the busiest months.
 It’s ideal for a few hours of relaxation.

-What to do and see in Kamakura in 1 day?
-5 essentials of Kamakura
+What to See and Do in Kamakura in 1 Day?
+5 Essentials of Kamakura

 - Great Buddha: one of the most famous Buddha statues in Japan, it’s the second tallest, after the Great Buddha of Nara.